ubetcoin/go-ubet/dashboard/README.md

 To take advantage of static type checking, your IDE needs to be prepared for it.
 In case of [Atom][Atom] a configuration guide can be found [here][Atom config]: Install the [Nuclide][Nuclide] package for Flow support, making sure it installs all of its support packages by enabling `Install Recommended Packages on Startup`, and set the path of the `flow-bin` which were installed previously by `yarn`.

 For more IDE support install the `linter-eslint` package too, which finds the `.eslintrc` file, and provides real-time linting.
-Atom warns, that these two packages are incompatible, but they seem to work well together.
+Atom warns, that these two packages are incompatible, but they seem to work well togubeter.
 For third-party library errors and auto-completion [flow-typed][flow-typed] is used.

 ### Have fun